With the "First Contact" course, you will be able to use the important words and phrases of a language in less than 2 months.

 5. Find a conversation partner.
 Practice speaking with native speakers or with other learners.
 Use the words and phrases you have learned to introduce yourself, talk about your interests, ask questions, etc. The more you practice, the more you will improve your understanding and expression.

 9. Anticipate periods of stagnation.
-After a few months you will have the impression of not progressing any more: there are always periods when progress is rapid and visible, followed by periods when progress is no longer perceptible.
+After a few months, you will feel like you are not making any more progress: there are always periods when progress is rapid and visible, followed by periods when progress is no longer noticeable.
 The best way to get through these difficult times is to continue to improve by diversifying your sources of learning.

-10. Don't lose heart!
-Learning a new language can take time and patience, but by persevering you will eventually reach your goal of mastering Finnish.
-Keep studying and practicing to improve your skills and reach your learning goals.
-And never lose sight of this: fun is the best driver of any learning.
+10. Be regular and consistent.
+It's better to spend a few minutes a day training than an hour once a week.
+Learning a new language can take time and requires patience, but if you persevere, you will eventually achieve your goal of mastering Finnish.
+Keep studying and practicing to improve your skills and achieve your learning goals.
+And never lose sight of this: fun is the best engine for any learning.

 How to learn Finnish by yourself?
 Start with an easy and free online course!We have adopted an objective and efficient approach to learn how to speak a language easily and quickly: we suggest you to start by memorizing words, phrases and practical expressions that you can use in everyday life and that will be useful when traveling.